donvito/resumeportal/README.md

 # Resume Portal

 ![alt text](./readme_images/screenshot.png)
 This project is initialized with [Ant Design Pro](https://pro.ant.design).
-Follow is the quick guide for how to use.
+Follow this quick guide on how to use.

-## Environment Prepare
+## Prepare Environment

 Install `node_modules`: